 Read More: Does TABLE Function Exist in Excel?

 Method 2: Using Insert Link to Provide Table Reference

-Excel Insert Link is an effective way to link or reference cells or range from other sheets.
-As we are referencing Table, we need to use the Table range to actually reference it by link.
-Prior to the referencing, we have to check the range that our Table occupies similar to the picture below.
+Excel Insert Link is an effective way to link or reference cells or ranges from other sheets.
+As we are referencing Table, we need to use the Table range to reference it by link.
+Prior to the reference, we have to check the range that our Table occupies, similar to the picture below.

-Step 2: The Insert Hyperlink dialog box opens up.
+Step 2: The Insert Hyperlink dialog box opens.
 In the dialog box,

 Click on Place in this Document as Link to option.